mmarvin3/Mixr/README.md

 ## Description
 Mixr is an app that will recommend you a cocktail at random.
-The app will provide the user the name of the coctail, ingredients, instructions, and a photo of the drink.
+The app will provide the user the name of the cocktail, ingredients, instructions, and a photo of the drink.

 ## Table of Contents
 * [Technologies Used](#technologiesused)